astampoulis/website-source/content/blog/makam-tutorial-01.md

 about how computation in Makam works.

 Say that instead of using Makam, we were using a functional language.
-One of the main operations of functional languages is *pattern-matching*: we try to match a terms against a pattern; if the match is successful, we proceed to take the corresponding branch.
+One of the main operations of functional languages is *pattern-matching*: we try to match a term against a pattern; if the match is successful, we proceed to take the corresponding branch.
 Patterns are kind of like "templates" for terms: some parts are explicitly specified, while others are allowed to be arbitrary.
 Another way to say this, is that if terms are like trees, patterns are like "trees with